Turns

 Q&A ImageQuestion: Here is a typical intersection in Vancouver at West Broadway and Birch in Kitsilano.
 Turning right is only allowed from the far right lane.
 However, West Broadway is packed with parked (legally, see the parking meter) cars, and if the parked car is too big and/or too close to the intersection, you don't have any room to change lanes.

-Q&A - Turning Right & Blocking Traffic
+Turning Right and Blocking Traffic

-Q&A ImageQ: I run into this issue constantly; where drivers leaving a shopping center parking lot think it's OK to make a right hand turn while traffic has backed up at a red light, but only complete that turn half way thereby blocking the ability of those using the right hand turning lane at the next intersection (starts right after the exit from the parking lot) to use that lane.
+image of sign permitting turning rightQuestion: I run into this issue constantly; where drivers leaving a shopping centre parking lot think it's OK to be turning right while traffic has backed up at a red light.
+The trouble is, they only complete that turn half way thereby blocking the ability of those using the right hand turning lane at the next intersection (starts right after the exit from the parking lot) to use that lane.

-BC Courts Coat of ArmsThis case involves a collision at the intersection of 86 Avenue and 160 Street in Surrey.
-Joshua Donato had stopped for the stop sign westbound on 86 Avenue intending to turn right.
-Due to limited visibility he moved forward and slightly to the right in anticipation of making the turn.
+BC Courts Coat of ArmsThis case involves determining the liability for a collision at the intersection of 86 Avenue and 160 Street in Surrey.
+Joshua Donato had stopped for the stop sign westbound on 86 Avenue turning right onto 160 Street.
+Lai Quach was driving southbound on 160 Street turning left onto 86 Avenue.
+They collided in the intersection.